Think whether you agree with these statements and click on the boxes to see if the answers are TRUE or FALSE

 If you're looking for a specific item, the easiest way to track it down is by using the library catalogue, iDiscover.
 Type a few words from the article's title into the search box.
 If the article is available online (and many of them are) then you should be able to get to it directly by clicking 'Full text available'.
 If it isn't online, then iDiscover will tell you where copies of the print journal can be found.

-In the ASNC collection at the English Faculty Library, the ASNC journals are shelved under E 109 in the Discussion Room on the first floor.
+In the ASNC collection at the English Faculty Library, the ASNC journals are shelved under E 109.

 If you're looking for articles on a given topic, add a few keywords to the search box on iDiscover.
 Be careful with your search terms, and try synonyms if you're not getting the results you hoped for.

 The Office of Scholarly Communication, which is based at the UL, can assist graduate researchers (as well as academic staff) with the process of researching, writing and disseminating theses.
 Their website has advice on managing and storing data, on tools to communicate research, on engagement and outreach, and publishing and open access.

 The following information is intended as a guide to copyright and does not constitute legal advice.

 Copyright is one of a bundle of rights which help to ensure that a work is not used without permission.
 Copyright is automatically granted once the work has been produced in a tangible form, for example written down.
 In most cases the first copyright holder is the author of the work.